Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Learning Algorithms for OLP

 for any $\p\ge0.$ Here $\p^*$ is the optimal solution to the stochastic program (\ref{asymProblem}).
 Additionally,

 holds for all $\p \in \Omega_p$ and all the distribution $\mathcal{P}\in \Xi.$ \end{lemma}

-The presence of constraints makes the regret analysis challenging, because the way how the constraints affect the objective value in an online setting is elusive and problem-dependent.
-The Lagrangian form $g(\p)$ provides a solution by incorporating the constraints into the objective.
+The presence of constraints makes the regret analysis challenging, because the way the constraints affect the objective value in an online setting is elusive and problem-dependent.
+The Lagrangian form $g(\p)$ resolves the issue by incorporating the constraints into the objective.
 Intuitively, it assigns a cost to the constraint consumption and thus unifies the two seemingly conflicting sides -- revenue maximization and constraint satisfaction.
-The importance of Lemma \ref{gP} is two-fold: First, it provides a deterministic upper bound for the expected offline optimal objective value.
+The importance of Lemma \ref{gP} is two-fold.
+First, it provides a deterministic upper bound for the expected offline optimal objective value.
 The upper bound is not dependent on the realization of a specific OLP instance, so it is more convenient to analyze than the original offline optimal objective value.
 Second, a dual-based online algorithm employs a dual price $\p_t$ at time $t$ and its instant reward at time $t$ can be approximated by $g(\p_t)$.
 Then the single-step regret of the algorithm at time $t$ can be upper bounded with (\ref{gapG}).
 Theorem \ref{representation} builds upon Lemma \ref{gP} and compares the online objective value $\E R_n(\pi)$ against $ng(\p^*)$.
 A generic upper bound is developed for dual-based online policies.
-The upper bound consists of three components: (i) the cumulative ``approximation'' error, (ii) the remaining periods after the constraint is almost exhausted, and (iii) the remaining constraints.
+The upper bound consists of three components: (i) the cumulative ``approximation'' error, (ii) the remaining periods after the constraint is almost exhausted, and (iii) the remaining resources at the end of time period $n$.
 The first component relates the regret with $\E\left[\|\p_t-\p^*\|_2^2\right]$ studied in the last section.
 It justifies why the dual convergence (Theorem \ref{expectation}) is studied in the last section.
 The second component concerns $\tau_{\bar{a}}$, where $\bar{a}$ is defined in Assumption \ref{assump1} and it is the maximal possible constraint consumption per period.
-The intuition for $\tau_{\bar{a}}$ is that an order $(r_t, \Aa_t)$, if necessary, can always be fulfilled when $t\le \tau_{\bar{a}}.$ The third component considers the constraint leftovers for binding constraints.
-The intuition is that the binding constraints are the bottleneck for producing revenue, so a leftover of those constraints will induce a cost.
+The intuition for $\tau_{\bar{a}}$ is that an order $(r_t, \Aa_t)$, if necessary, can always be fulfilled when $t\le \tau_{\bar{a}}.$ Though selling order (with negative $a_{ij}$'s) may still be accepted after $\tau_{\bar{a}}$, from the standpoint of deriving regret upper bound, we simply ignore all the orders that come after $\tau_{\bar{a}}$.
+The third component considers the constraint leftovers for binding constraints.
+Intuitively, binding constraints are the bottleneck for producing revenue, so wasting those resources at the end of the horizon will induce a cost.